hzoo/hopeinsource.com/src/pages/inefficiency.md

 (03:59) **Henry**: And so the problem is it's hard to measure.
 Basically it's saying how well is your relationship with your church or God or other people and that's hard to measure in any relationship, right?

+#### Latest Activity (Commit) As Heuristic

 (04:11) **Nadia**: Yeah, I don't know that there is a metric in that way.
 I was thinking with open source projects, I talked about some of this in my post of the latest commit as being this really quick heuristic.
 When's the last time this thing was updated?
 And I'm trying to think of what would the equivalent be if someone walked into a church they'd never been to before.
 "Oh, I know this is the place for me," but it's kind of an intangible thing, right?
 It just feels right or you like the vibe of it or whatever.
 I don't really know if it's the same.

 (04:44) **Henry**: Yeah, it's almost like doing an interview for someone, like getting a job or whether you should work at that company.
 All I did was look at their website and now I'm gonna figure out what I want to be there from that, same as people decide whether to use a project based on so many random things, right?
 How many stars they have or if the last commit was an hour ago versus a month ago and in a church you just go in, then you see certain people or you heard something.

+(05:16) **Henry**: But I feel like you have to spend more time to know that.
+To be there for the whole service, if they're talking about church.

+#### Church Hopping: What's in It for Me?

-(05:16) **Henry**: But I almost feel like you have to spend more time to know that and to be there for the whole service, if they're talking about church and it's weird because, (laughs) that reminds me that now there's this term that people use called "church hopping", which is a negative term of people not being willing to commit to something 'cause it doesn't fit them.
+(05:22) **Henry**: It's weird because, (laughs) it kinda reminds me, now there's this term that people use called "church hopping", which is a negative term of people not being willing to commit to something 'cause it doesn't fit them.

-(05:42) **Henry**: And not that trying to find a fit is bad or anything, but it's really easy for people to say, "I don't think anywhere fits me, so I'm just gonna keep going place to place," and you're never actually committed to a local body.
-It's kinda just like, "I want to keep getting from it," versus at that point you're probably not even thinking about, "How am I gonna give back?"
+(05:42) **Henry**: And not that trying to find a fit is bad, but it's really easy for people to say, "I don't think anywhere fits me, so I'm just gonna keep going place to place," and you're never actually committed to a local body.
+It's kinda just, "I want to keep getting from it," versus at that point you're probably not even thinking about, "How am I gonna give back?"
 It's just, "I need something that makes me feel good about myself."

 (06:09) **Nadia**: Is that a new behavior, church hopping?